 The variance in Deferred Outflows and Inflows of Resources and Net Pension and OPEB Liabilities results from changes in the actuarially-determined amounts determined through separate actuarial valuations, of which NY Green Bank, as a proprietary fund of NYSERDA, is required to record its proportionate share of NYSERDA actuarially determined amounts.
-Other Liabilities decreased (5.3)% during the fiscal year, primarily from a decrease in operating liabilities offset by an increase in borrower deposits.
+Other Liabilities decreased (60.7)% during the fiscal year, primarily from a decrease in operating liabilities and borrower deposits.

-(A Division of the New York State Energy Research and Development Authority) Management's Discussion and Analysis For the Year Ended March 31, 2020 Unaudited
+(A Division of the New York State Energy Research and Development Authority) Management's Discussion and Analysis For the Year Ended March 31, 2021 Unaudited